 The credit is administered by the Governor's Office for Motion Picture and Television Development (MP/TV) and was initially capped at \$7 million per year (total allocation of \$35 million) through tax year 2014.
-Starting in 2015, the amount of the allocation dedicated to the Empire State film post production credit increased to \$25 million annually.
+Starting in 2015, the amount of the allocation dedicated to the Empire State film post production credit was increased to \$25 million annually.
+For tax years 2024 through 2034, the annual allocation is increased to \$45 million.

 As enacted, the credit equaled 10 percent of qualified post production costs paid in the production of a qualified film at a qualified post production facility.
-Beginning April 1, 2020, the allowable amount of credit has been reduced from 30 percent to 25 percent for qualified films produced at qualified post-production facilities located within the Metropolitan Commuter Transportation District (MCTD) and from 35 percent to 30 percent for qualified films produced at qualified post-production facilities located elsewhere in New York State.
+Applications received after July 24, 2012 were eligible for increased credit rates.
+The credit equaled 30 percent for work in the Metropolitan Commuter Transportation District (MCTD) and 35 percent for work outside of the MCTD.
+Beginning April 1, 2020, the allowable amount of credit was reduced from 30 percent to 25 percent for qualified films produced at qualified post-production facilities located within the MCTD and from 35 percent to 30 percent for qualified films produced at qualified post-production facilities located elsewhere in New York State.
+For initial applications received on or after April 21, 2023, the post-production credit rate is increased from 30 percent to 35 percent for qualified post production facilities located outside the MCTD and from 25 percent to 30 percent for work at qualified post production facilities located within the MCTD.